AnonymousReleaseAccount/SetAD/README.md

 # SetAD
 SetAD is implemented using PyTorch.
-You may need the packages below to run CAD:
+You may need the packages below to run SetAD:

 - numpy==1.23.1
 - torch==1.13.1